 by 3:00 pm at the latest to ensure enough time for check-in before the

-Opening Meeting and pre-sessions.
+Opening Meeting.
 The Opening Meeting of the camp will

 programs end on the Friday of the second week around 5:00 pm.
 Flights for students hoping to fly out that evening should be scheduled for after 8:00 pm.
 Out of state students have the option of staying overnight on the last Friday and departing on Saturday morning.